rwtodd/bascat/README.md

 This is mostly a toy program that I'm using to help get familiar with Go, but it might be useful to someone.

-## Scala Version
+## Multiple Languages

-_edit 2016-03:_ I made a scala version, also in this repository, to compare the results.
+The original version I did was in Go.
+But, in March 2016 I created a Scala version and an F# version.
+Of the three, I think the F# version came out the cleanest.
+It's a really nice language!
+Anyway, all three are in this repo available for comparison.

 ## Go Get